-Google Analytics for Beginners (can be completed now)
+Google Analytics for Beginners (suggested, but not required)

-Students often ask how they should prepare for the program over the summer.
+Students often ask how they should prepare for the program.
 We've compiled a list of books, publications, subscriptions, and podcasts to introduce you to the world of business:

 - Start with Why by Simon Sinek